 Mono - An open source .NET Framework implementation that runs on many platforms

-UltiDev Cassini Web Server - A free web server that can be redistributed with ASP.NET 1.1 and 2.0 applications ASP.NET Links about ASP.NET Providers
+UltiDev Cassini Web Server - A free web server that can be redistributed with ASP.NET 1.1 and 2.0 applications Links about ASP.NET Providers

 Microsoft's ASP.NET 2.0 website